 My teaching philosophy includes capitalising on various areas of business to provide further diverse opportunities to students and graduates, with the attempt of being as inclusive as possible.
 This allows me to “practice what I preach” demonstrating the successes of my past and current enterprises, and the clients of the Enterprise Hive, through teaching modules such as website design, enterprise start-up studies and entrepreneurial project, which assist students in starting-up physical and digital businesses.
 In addition, there are a plethora of other modules which I have been involved in with a strong combination of enterprise or entrepreneurial and (digital) marketing.

 I use business activities to also give further opportunities to BAME students and graduates who may not be enticed with the traditional routes of university.
 Finally, I have a keen interest in helping women into business, with 60% of the Enterprise Hive graduates being women.

-I teach across a variety of entrepreneurship, management and marketing programmes.
+I teach across a variety of modules including enterprise and entrepreneurship; management; and (digital) marketing.

 Research interests and scholarly activity